friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

                          ^^^^^^^^^^^
     SyntaxError: invalid syntax.
 Perhaps you forgot a comma?

+        Friendly-traceback does not know the cause of this error.

     A `SyntaxError` occurs when Python cannot understand your code.

     Python could not understand the code in the file